Bluedigi10/bluememo-web/README.md

 ### Update the current user

-The current password is required to authorize a profile update.
-All other fields are optional.
+`password` is the current password and is required to authorize the operation.
+The remaining fields are optional; use `newPassword` to change the password.

 ```bash
 curl -X PATCH http://localhost:8000/users/me \